-Aho, Hurricanes beat Blackhawks 5-2 for 4th straight win
+Aho, Hurricanes beat Blackhawks 5-2, Chicago eliminated

 RALEIGH, N.C.
-(AP) — Sebastian Aho scored twice in the second period on the way to a hat trick, helping the Carolina Hurricanes rolled past the Chicago Blackhawks 5-2 on Monday night.
+(AP) — Sebastian Aho scored twice in the second period on the way to a hat trick, helping the Carolina Hurricanes roll past Chicago 5-2 on Monday night, eliminating the Blackhawks from postseason contention.

 Dougie Hamilton and Martin Necas also scored for the Hurricanes, who entered this game leading the race for the Presidents’ Trophy awarded to the team with the league’s best regular-season record.
-They led nearly the entire way, going up 2-0 in the opening period and then getting Aho’s scores to blow the game open on the way to a fourth straight victory.
+They led nearly the entire way, going up 2-0 in the opening period and then getting Aho’s scores to blow the game open en route to their fourth straight win.

 Aho got his first when he buried a pass from Andrei Svechnikov — who stayed on his feet to lead a terrific charge up the middle of the ice for the 2-on-1 chance at 4:42 of the second.